MohammadH98/watchnext/README.md

 ## Done!
 You should now be presented with a page with an expo page, complete with a QR code and task report page.
 You can scan the QR code to run the app on your phone, or select the `Run in web browser` option to look at the application on your browser

+## QR CODES
+In order to get QR codes working on the app you must go to the WatchNext-Frontend folder, and find the file in canvas.js file in node_modules.
+(WatchNext-Frontend/node_module/react-native-qrcode/lib/Canvas.js) and change that file with the Canvas.js file provided in this repo.